 Humans are the only known species that drinks the breast milk of another species, and the only one that continues to drink breast milk after being weaned.

 Are you a vegetarian who still consumes dairy?
-Please note that small family farms are the exception to the rule.
+Sadly, dairy from small family farms are the exception to the rule.
 In reality, about 97% of animals grown for dairy in Canada are raised on huge factory farms, where they live unnatural lives of intensive confinement.
-When it comes to dairy products, please consider that these loving mothers are kept pregnant, have their young taken from them at birth, and are kept under much the same conditions as cows raised for meat.
-All creatures deserve compassion.
+When it comes to dairy products, please consider that these loving mothers are kept pregnant (gestating for 9 momths), and then have their young taken from them at birth to become veal calves.
+Dairy cows are kept under much the same conditions as cows raised for meat.
 Milk was meant for the baby cows and goats it was created for, not for humans.

 about Dairy Products